mbreckon/learning/Papers/Observations.md

 **The layered architectural pattern**
 I'm used to the idea of layers but the way in which this is described here hints at a slightly different understanding.
 I need to dig a bit deeper to see the similarities to how this is typically used today.

+#### [BECK/CHAM89] Kent Beck & Ward Cunningham.
+A Laboratory For Teaching Object-Oriented Thinking, OOPSLA'89 Conference Proceedings, October 1989.

+**Key points**

+* An anthropomorphic perspective is **necessary** for object-oriented design.
+Not "optional", not "a helpful guide" but "necessary".

+* Novices in object-oriented programming struggle with regressing back to the sort of "global knowledge" that is possible in procedural programs.
+This results in their programs being characterised by "gratuitous global variables", "unncessary pointers", and "inappropriate reliance on the implementation of other objects".

+* Learning OO requires a shift in overall approach.
+I don't think I'd ever recognised quite how big a shift was necessary.
+They deliberately chose this approach to differentiate OO design from procedural design, hinting that typically OO design is taught in terms of procedural design.
+This is still likely to be the case as we start people off with the mechanics of programming in terms of if/while/for etc. In many ways this is like starting teaching people assembler.

+* Procedural designs can be characterised at an abstract level as having...
+    1. Processes
+    2. Data
+    3. Data stores

+* OO designs can be characterised (as determined by Beck and Cunningham) at an abstract level as having...
+    1. Class name
+    2. Responsibilities
+    3. Collaborators

+...
+More to come here...

+**Things to look into in more depth**

+* Why are CRC cards not used?
+Why do we learn by looking at SOLID, GRASP, pillars of OO and other things?
+Why don't people like Uncle Bob, who are clearly passionate about trying to correct some of the worst tendancies of procedural thinking being applied to OO, use this technique.
+What has happened?